Genio-The-Haiku-IDE/Genio/Readme.md

 Introduction
 --------------------------------------------------------------------------------
+Genio is an IDE for the Haiku operating system.
+Despite being in an early stage, Genio can already be used to develop and build applications.
+In fact, the Genio team uses it as the main development tool to develop and build Genio.

-Genio is a fork of Ideam an IDE for [Haiku](https://www.haiku-os.org).
+Genio started off as a fork of Ideam an IDE for [Haiku](https://www.haiku-os.org)

 The editor is based on [Scintilla for Haiku](https://sourceforge.net/p/scintilla/haiku/ci/default/tree/).

 Goals and roadmap
 ------------------